 Ontology

-View the Ontology for Your Bot
+View the Ontology for Your Application/Bot

-To view the ontology for a specific bot:
+To view the Ontology for a specific bot:

 Choose LLMs > Ontology.